-Choose toys carefully.
 Many children’s toys and other items made of vinyl or plastic—such as backpacks, lunchboxes, bibs or car seats—can contain lead.
-Stick to reputable brands and avoid buying cheaply made or used products.
+Stick to reputable brands and avoid buying old toys, imported toys, and cheaply made toys.